Digital Bearing Compass 3.0

 Since version 2.0 you can also set a fix in map mode.
 Then the bearing to the fix and the distance to the fix is displayed continuously.
 In the camera view, the magnetic bearing to the fix, the distance to the fix and the difference between the actual direction of view and the direction to the fix is displayed.
 In the camera view is a red indicator displayed at the position of the fix, so it can be found more easily.
+If you play golf, you can use this feature to measure the distance to the next hole.
+A very useful feature.
 This is the first real use of augmented reality technology in the app.
 Many more features like this will follow.

 Since version 3.0 you can set a marker at you current location.
 This marker is also displayed in the camera view and the distance and bearing to this location is continuously computed and displayed.
 A very useful feature when you want to be sure you will find your car again, but also on a boat if somebody goes over board...just press this button and the place where this happened is saved.
 This increases the chances tremendously to find someone in open sea...but of course, never rely just on one app...it is an aid, but never the sole method to be relied on when lives are at stake.
 Of course, there are also many other situations where this function will come handy.